freefestivalsnightlifefamily-friendlyoutdoor

 Getting Around During Feria Week

 The centro is closed to traffic during the daytime Feria.
-Walking is really the only option, and it's part of the experience.
+Walking is the only option, and it's part of the experience.

 Don't drive to the night fair.
 Parking is a nightmare and you'll want to have a drink anyway.